hyperledger/fabric-sdk-node/README.md

 ### Build and Test
 To build and test, the following pre-requisites must be installed first:
-* node runtime version 4.5 or later (which also installs the npm tool)
+* node runtime version 6.9.x, note that 7.0 is not supported at this point
-* npm tool version 2.15.9 or later
+* npm tool version 3.10.x
 * gulp command
 * docker (not required if you only want to run the headless tests with `npm test-headless`, see below)